Frequently Asked Questions

 Our music school is located in Nunawading.
 We are accessible by public transport Metrotrain Lilydale, Belgrave and Ringwood line, roughly a 900m walk.
 Not a fan of walking?
 No problems, transit to a 902 bus at Nunawading Station, alight at Haros St, and we’d be 300m away.

-Yes, we cover areas in Blackburn, Blackburn South, Vermont, Vermont South, Surrey Hills, Box Hill, Box Hill North, Box Hill South, Mont Albert, Mont Albert North, Camberwell, Canterbury, Mitcham, Heatherdale, Ringwood, Doncaster, Balwyn, Balwyn North and Deepdene.
+At EJW School of Music we want to make music lessons as accessible as possible to you.
+We’re happy to come to you if you can’t come to us.
+If you live in the following suburbs, you will be covered: Blackburn, Blackburn South, Vermont, Vermont South, Surrey Hills, Box Hill, Box Hill North, Box Hill South, Mont Albert, Mont Albert North, Camberwell, Canterbury, Mitcham, Heatherdale, Ringwood, Doncaster, Balwyn, Balwyn North and Deepdene.

 After years of hands-on research combing through more studies on technique and application than we care to count, we’ve cracked the formula for real, lasting results.
 We’re not talking years from now.
 We’re talking months, or even weeks — as long as you follow the programme as instructed.